mRoca/michel/README.md

 ## Dev

-Caution : The application provides jobs for eveery country, so all DateTime are stored in UTC format.
+Caution : The application provides jobs for every country, so all DateTime are stored in UTC format.

 ### Create DB and update schema